romulus-ai/roomba-exporter/README.md

 # Roomba exporter

-Prometheus exporter for iRobot Roomba robot vacuum cleaners
+Prometheus exporter for iRobot Roomba robot vacuum cleaners.

+Extended the available Metric by everything we could get in the mission event.
+However the meaning of those values is not yet quite clear and may the translation to numbers is also incomplete.

 ## Configuration